Back To Search Results

 Pearls and Other Issues

 Because celiac disease is an autoimmune disease, many clinicians recommend that all patients with celiac disease should also be screened for type 1 diabetes and thyroid function problems.
-This screening is recommended because similar autoimmune disturbances are at the root of these disorders and therefore, there is increased the risk of these disorders in people who share the common genetic background.
+This screening is recommended because similar autoimmune disturbances are at the root of these disorders.
+Therefore, there is an increased risk of these disorders in people who share a common genetic background.

 Enhancing Healthcare Team Outcomes

 The number of cases of celiac disease has gone up in the last three decades.
-In fact, the disease is initially often mistaken for irritable bowel syndrome, and the diagnosis is delayed for months or years.
-Celiac disease can have significant complications if it is not treated and hence, an interprofessional team approach to diagnosis and treatment is necessary.
-Most patients initially present to the nurse practitioner, pediatrician or primary care provider with complaints of diarrhea and abdominal pain.
+The disease is initially often mistaken for irritable bowel syndrome, and the diagnosis is delayed for months or years.
+Celiac disease can have significant complications if it is not treated, and hence, an interprofessional team approach to diagnosis and treatment is necessary.
+Most patients initially present to the nurse practitioner, pediatrician, or primary care provider with complaints of diarrhea and abdominal pain.

-If the disorder is suspected a gastroenterologist should be consulted.
+If the disorder is suspected, a gastroenterologist should be consulted.
 Once the disease is confirmed, patients are generally managed as outpatients.
-Nurses play a vital role in the monitoring of these patients for complications and compliance with the diet.
-A dietary consult is highly recommended as these patients need to know the importance of a gluten-free diet.
+Nurses play a vital role in monitoring these patients for complications and compliance with the diet.
+A dietary consult is highly recommended, as these patients need to know the importance of a gluten-free diet.

-Further, children will need to be monitored for stunted growth and failure to thrive.[11][12]
-(Level V)
+Further, children must be monitored for stunted growth and failure to thrive.[11][12]

 Outcomes

 The prognosis for patients who are diagnosed early and remain compliant with their gluten-free diet is excellent.
-However, there are some patients who do not respond well to a gluten-free diet, and they may require steroids.
+However, some patients do not respond well to a gluten-free diet, and they may require steroids.
 The prognosis for these patients is guarded.[14][15]

 Media